 Fingerprinting: Fingerprinting is offered to residents free of charge to all Township residents or employees/employers within the Township.
 We offer fingerprinting of Federal Finger Print Cards only.
 Hours are Tuesday & Thursday from 4:30-6:30pm.

 Child Passenger Seat Safety Program: This safety program is available to parents who have children that must use car seats.
 This program ensures that the child seat meets the Federal Safety Standards.
 Officers are trained in the installation and inspection of the seat and offer instruction to the parents in the proper installation to ensure that their children are properly fitted with the child seat being utilized.
+Please contact Ptl.
+Edwards to schedule a car seat installation at 609-298-0025, ext.
+1222, or via email at [email protected].

 Community Policing Unit: Within this unit is a Juvenile Liaison Officer to the Bordentown Regional School District and the County of Burlington.
 This officer is available to provide guidance as needed to juveniles and assists the schools with any problems that they may encounter.
 Also within this unit is the agency’s Bike Patrol Officer.
 This unit works at community events as sporting events, and the 4th of July festivities and also does regular patrol work.